Anti-VEGF Injections (Intravitreal Injections)

 Key Takeaways

-- Highly effective treatment for wet AMD, diabetic eye disease, and vein occlusions
+- Core treatment for wet AMD, diabetic macular edema, and vein-occlusion swelling

-- Injected directly into the eye in an office procedure
+- Injected directly into the eye during a brief office procedure

 How Anti-VEGF Works

-VEGF is a protein that signals the growth of new blood vessels.
-In the eye, abnormal VEGF activity causes:
+VEGF is a protein that signals new blood vessels to grow.
+In the retina, too much VEGF can turn into trouble:

 - Growth of fragile, leaky blood vessels